Orange Collective

 Competitive landscape

-Four categories of competition.
+Incumbents, a billion-dollar agent platform, and a wave of seed-stage co-pilots.
 Magnetic is positioned against all of them.

-Each category has a structural limitation — installed-base inertia, integration depth, or category confusion.
-Magnetic's computer-use-on-incumbent-software stance is the answer to all of them.
+Each category has a structural limitation — installed-base inertia, enterprise-tier focus, rip-and-replace friction, or co-pilot economics.
+Magnetic's computer-use-on-incumbent-software stance, sold per-return to the SMB firm, is the answer to all of them.

 Intuit Lacerte / ProConnect